Photorefractive Keratectomy (PRK)

 Astigmatism causes your vision to be blurred at both near and far distances.
 It occurs when your cornea is shaped more like a football than a basketball.

 Hyperopia, also known as farsightedness, affects nearly one in four people.
-Those with hyperopia can see distant objects very well but have difficulty focusing on objects that are close.
+Those with hyperopia can see far objects more clearly than near objects, but if someone has a high degree of farsightedness, everything is blurry, both near and far.

-PRK is often a good solution for people with certain corneal issues, such as thin corneas, and provides visual results very similar to LASIK and SMILE.
-Your NVISION surgeon will determine which laser vision correction is right for your individual needs based on your eye exam and your visual goals.
+PRK is typically recommended for people with thin corneas and provides visual results that are very similar to LASIK and SMILE.
+Your NVISION surgeon will determine which laser vision correction procedure is right for your individual needs based on your eye exam and your visual goals.

-PRK (“photo-refractive keratectomy”) was the first vision correction procedure to use excimer lasers and specifically involves reshaping the surface cornea rather than the inner corneal tissue as with LASIK.
+PRK (“photo-refractive keratectomy”) was the first vision correction procedure to use excimer lasers and specifically involves reshaping the corneal surface rather than the inner corneal tissue as with LASIK.
 PRK also differs from LASIK in that no corneal flap is required.
+The recovery of vision with PRK is slower than with LASIK.

 Just as with LASIK, PRK is a procedure to help people with nearsightedness, farsightedness, and astigmatism.
 But every patient is different, and your NVISION surgeon will select the best procedure for your needs.